Post-Pregnancy Hair falls – Causes & Home Remedy

 Quick Answer

-YES, postpartum hair fall is completely NORMAL and temporary!
-Almost every new mother experiences significant hair loss (baal girna) 3-6 months after delivery.
-This is NOT a sign of illness or permanent baldness - it’s your hormones returning to normal.
+YES, postpartum hair fall is very common and usually temporary.
+Almost every new mother experiences significant hair loss (baal girna) in the months after delivery, typically starting around 3-4 months postpartum.
+This is usually not a sign of illness or permanent baldness - it reflects your hormones returning to their normal state.
 The good news?
-Your hair WILL grow back within a year, usually returning to its pre-pregnancy state.
+For most women, hair grows back over the following year, often returning close to its pre-pregnancy state.

 Image